 We are the global leader in three-dimensional light detection and ranging (LiDAR) solutions.
 Our LiDAR products enable a broad spectrum of applications across (i) autonomous vehicle fleets providing passenger and freight mobility services, or Autonomous Mobility, (ii) passenger or commercial vehicles with advanced driver assistance systems, or ADAS, and (iii) other applications such as last-mile delivery robots, street sweeping robots, and logistics robots in restricted areas, or Robotics.
 According to the Frost & Sullivan Report, we are the global leader for LiDARs in the Autonomous Mobility market in 2020 in terms of revenue, having an approximately 40% share of the global market.
-Since our inception, we have sold and shipped over 22,000 LiDAR units, over 90% of which are high-end LiDAR units with 32 or more laser channels.
+Since our inception, we have sold and shipped over 10,000 LiDAR units, over 90% of which are high-end LiDAR units with 32 or more laser channels.
 As of December 31, 2020, 12 out of the 15 top global autonomous driving companies used our LiDARs as their primary LiDAR solution, meaning that we had the largest share by purchase dollar amount for the current fleet of each of the 12 companies, according to the Frost & Sullivan Report.
 These top 15 companies are defined in terms of testing miles traveled as reported by the California Department of Motor Vehicles in 2020.

 We have already started commercializing our technology and have begun shipping our LiDAR units in increasing volumes.
-We recognized revenue on over 8,000 shipped LiDAR units in the nine months ended September 30, 2021 as compared to approximately 2,100 shipped units in the nine months ended September 30, 2020.
+We recognized revenue on over 3,500 shipped LiDAR units in the first half of 2021 as compared to approximately 700 shipped units in the first half of 2020.
 We have been growing rapidly while maintaining industry-leading gross margins as compared to major publicly listed LiDAR companies, according to the Frost & Sullivan Report.
-Our net revenues increased by 19.4% from RMB348.1 million in 2019 to RMB415.5 million (US\$64.5 million) in 2020, and increased by 81.6% from RMB253.0 million for the nine months ended September 30, 2020 to RMB459.4 million (US\$71.3 million) for the nine months ended September 30, 2021.
-Our gross margin for 2019, 2020 and the nine months ended September 30, 2020 and 2021 was 70.3%, 57.5%, 55.4% and 53.3%, respectively, and our net loss for the same periods was RMB120.2 million, RMB107.2 million (US\$16.6 million), RMB101.6 million and RMB221.6 million (US\$34.4 million), respectively.
-Our EBITDA, a non-GAAP financial measure, was negative RMB128.7 million, negative RMB109.1 million (US\$16.9 million), negative RMB104.9 million and negative RMB216.4 million (US\$33.6 million) in 2019, 2020 and the nine months ended September 30, 2020 and 2021, respectively.
+Our net revenues increased by 19.4% from RMB348.1 million in 2019 to RMB415.5 million (US\$63.7 million) in 2020.
+Our gross margin for 2019 and 2020 was 70.3% and 57.5%, respectively, and our net loss for the same periods was RMB120.2 million and RMB107.2 million (US\$16.4 million), respectively.
+Our EBITDA, a non-GAAP financial measure, was negative RMB128.7 million and negative RMB109.1 million (US\$16.7 million) in 2019 and 2020, respectively.
 See "- Non-GAAP Financial Measure."